Facebook Twitter

 Violin

-A regular guest as a soloist (Orchestre Symphonique de Bretagne, Orchestre des Concerts Lamoureux, Orchestre Symphonique d’Astana - Kazakhstan), his repertoire ranges from Vivaldi, Bach, Mozart, Beethoven, Tchaïkovski, Sibelius concertos to virtuoso works by Saint-Saëns, Kreisler, Chausson, Sarazate, Paganini...
+A regular guest soloist (Orchestre Symphonique de Bretagne, Orchestre des Concerts Lamoureux, Orchestre National d'Avignon Provence), his repertoire ranges from concertos by Vivaldi, Bach, Mozart, Beethoven, Tchaikovsky and Sibelius to virtuoso works by Saint-Saëns, Kreisler, Chausson, Sarasate and Paganini...

-Chamber music, to which he dedicates a large part of his concert agenda, brings him to perform at numerous festivals in France (Folle journée de Nantes, Festival du Périgord noir, Festival de Pâques de Deauville, ...) and abroad (Barbican in Londres, NCPA in Bombay, Kioi Hall in Tokyo...) alongside renowned artists such as François-René Duchâble, Gérard Caussé, Gautier Capuçon, Modigliani and Van Kuijk string quartets, Olivier Charlier, Denis Pascal, François Dumont, Philippe Bernold and Juliette Hurel.
-This curriculum as a chamber musician is completed through his extended string quartet experience as first violin within Leonis, Elysée and Volta string quartets, having co-founded the latter together with Laurent Manaud-Pallas, Arnaud Thorette and Gauthier Herrmann.
+Chamber music, to which he is also passionately devoted, has led him to perform at numerous festivals in France (Folle journée de Nantes, Festival du Périgord noir, Festival de Pâques de Deauville, ...) and abroad (Barbican in London, NCPA in Bombay, Kioi Hall in Tokyo...) alongside renowned musicians such as François-René Duchâble, Frank Braley, Gérard Caussé, Gautier Capuçon, the Modigliani and Van Kuijk quartets...

 Hugues Borsarello plays a violin by V. Ruggieri c.1695 and a bow by Léonard Tourte c.1790.